couple at Oracle Park for a San Francisco Giants baseball game

 11. Peace Out in Haight-Ashbury

-The epicenter of the 1967 Summer of Love, the Haight-Ashbury district still oozes psychedelic history and counterculture vibe.
+The epicenter of the 1967 Summer of Love, the Haight-Ashbury district still oozes psychedelic history and counterculture vibe, making it one of the more nostalgic things to do in San Francisco.

-Stroll along Bridgeway, the town’s main waterfront drag, dip into art galleries, grab a coffee at Suzette Bistro, or a margarita at Copita, rent a kayak (or book a guided tour) with SeaTrek to check out the houseboats, and pick up a local souvenir at Sausalito Books by the Bay and Heath Ceramics, a unique Sausalito studio and showroom included in my How to Visit Sausalito like a Local guide.
+Stroll along Bridgeway, the town’s main waterfront drag, dip into art galleries, grab a coffee at Suzette Bistro, or a margarita at Copita, rent a kayak (or book a guided tour) with SeaTrek to check out the houseboats, and pick up some local souvenirs.
+My How to Visit Sausalito like a Local guide has some tips too!

 Travel Tip: The last ferry back to the city is around 7 p.m., so plan accordingly.
 Or, book one of the hotels in town and make a special occasion weekend out of it.

-If you’re thinking of an overnight stay, read my review of the incredible The Inn Above Tide in Sausalito.
+If you’re thinking of an overnight stay, the incredible The Inn Above Tide in Sausalito is a splurge.

 13. Hike Angel Island